Complexity among the finitely generated subgroups of Thompson's group: Signatures

-If there is an \(i<|A|-1\) with \(o(a_i, a_{\max})>1\), then both of the outer orbitals of \(a_{\max}\) are active.
-Thus \(A \cut\) has an extraneous bump and we can apply our induction hypothesis to find a nonempty set of extraneous bumps \(E\) of \(A \cut\) such that \(A \cut / E\) has the same dynamical diagram as a member of \(\Sgen\).
-Observe that every element of \(E\) is also a bump of \(A\): the only situation in which a bump of \(A\cut\) is not a bump of \(A\) occurs when \(a_{\max}\) has at most two bumps and in this case \(a_{\max} \cut\) is isolated and hence not extraneous.
+In the remaining cases, one of the following must hold: \(a_{\max}\) has exactly two bumps, \(a_{\max}\) has more than three bumps, or the central bump of \(a_{\max}\) is active.
+In each case, \(A \cut\) has an extraneous bump and we can apply our induction hypothesis to find a nonempty set of extraneous bumps \(E\) of \(A \cut\) such that \(A \cut / E\) has the same dynamical diagram as a member of \(\Sgen\).
+By Lemma \ref{no_extraneous_pres}, \(E\) is also a set of extraneous bumps of \(A\).
 Finally, it is easily checked that \(A/E\) has the same dynamical diagram as a member of \(\Sgen\). \end{proof}

 \begin{lem} If \(A\) is an element of \(\Sgen\), then there is an \(A' \in \Sgen\) such that: \begin{enumerate}

 \item \(\gen{A'}\) is marked isomorphic to \(\gen{A}\);

 \item \(A'\) and \(A\) have the same signature;